 “The 4-Treack Tapes” invokes the spirit of when I first started to learn open tunings and using the bottleneck slide.
 I was sitting in my tiny apartment with a broken Tascam tape recorder that I dug out of the trash and repaired.
 I started layering tracks to see what combinations of guitar riffs I could throw together to make sense of that brass slide bottle.
 Eventually I found my true voice on the guitar, and figured out how to write songs in the process.
-That crappy tape recorder was what allowed me to be transition from guitar player to an actual songwriter.
+That crappy tape recorder was what allowed me to transition from just a guitar player to an actual songwriter.

 Before I started Black Cat Bone, I had nobody to help me make the kind of music I make today.
 The 4-track tape recorder was my band.

 A few years later I started the band with my wife Jewly, on cajon and djembe, using the material I created on that old 4-track Tascam as the starting point of what this band would eventually evolve into.
 The band I wanted had finally become a reality, transitioning from the tape deck to the stage (at Mulligan’s!).
 She was the first of a dozen friends/band members to come over the years.
 That is why I released this album today, June 13th, our anniversary.